 Highlights: Proud, Social, Intelligent

 The cult classic, 101 Dalmatians, isn’t the only thing these dog breeds are known for.
-Dalmatians are actually relatively quiet dog breeds.
-Not all social dogs have the tendency to bark a lot.
+In fact, Dalmatians are actually relatively quiet dog breeds that almost never “cry wolf.”
+Not all people-loving dogs have the tendency to bark a lot.

 They’re great apartment dogs and they know it.
-As a result, these proud dogs have been associated with firefighters, noblemen and even gypsies.
+As a result, these proud dogs have been associated with firefighters, noblemen and even gypsies (yes, they ran with their caravans!).
 Consider a Dalmatian for more than their iconic spotted coat.

 Highlights: Calm, Independent, Noble

 Greyhounds are the undisputed fastest dog breed in the world.
 In fact, they can reach speeds up to 45 MPH in just six strides.
 Running is always on their mind, but not barking.
 If they hear or spot something intriguing, they’ll chase it down – and not bark at it.

 And despite popular belief, Greyhounds can make great apartment dogs if given their basic needs.
 With their amazing skill for running lightning quick, they need to be let out and run often.
 These dogs are only great apartment dogs for active owners.

 Due to the Cavalier King Charles Spaniel’s docile and gentle demeanor, these spaniels are not huge on the whole barking thing.
 Consequently, they’ve been wildly popular apartment dogs for owners around the world.